AERodgers/plugin_drawImportedParameters/README.md

 ## Error handling
 The plug should be able to catch most input menu errors and warn the user.
 If the script crashes unexpected, please get in touch with me.

+## Final notes
+I'm not too sure how this plugin will cope with negative values.
+If you find it does / does not do well with them, do let me know.